 Think segment reporting is just about disclosure?

-In this CPE webinar, we go back to the basics to discuss the broader impact it can have on your financial statements.
+In this CPE E-Book, we go back to the basics to discuss the broader impact it can have on your financial statements.

 Segment reporting is the reporting of the operating segments of a company in the disclosures accompanying its financial statements.

 In financial reporting, a segment is a part of the business that has separate financial information and a separate management strategy.
 Segments may be geographic, line of business, or departmental.
 Public companies are required to report by segment in the notes of financial statements.

 The Financial Accounting Standards Board (FASB) sets the accounting standards for business segment reporting.
 FASB Accounting Standards Codification (ASC) 280-10-10-1 requires that all segments of a company's business align with the company's reporting structure.
 A company does not need to report all of its business segments, however.